-It is easier for drivers to relate travel time to longer routes versus shorter routes (i.e., a driver may say they drove ½ mile at an average of 60 miles per hour but typically won’t say they took 30 seconds to drive the ½ mile).
-Further, on shorter segments, travel times and travel speeds tend to blend together (i.e., the travel time is just taken as the inverse of travel speed).
+It is easier for drivers to relate travel time to longer routes versus shorter routes (i.e., a driver may say they drove ½ mile at an average of 60 miles per hour but typically will not say they took 30 seconds to drive the ½ mile).
+Further, on shorter segments, travel times and travel speeds tend to blend together (i.e., the travel time is often taken as the inverse of travel speed).
+WisDOT experience with previous projects has shown that it is easiest to make a distinction between travel time and travel speeds when the travel route is at least 1.5 miles long.
 For these reasons, the Tier 1 validation test for travel times is only applicable to travel routes greater than 1.5 miles long.
-Where possible, the analyst should combine short travel time segments together to make one longer travel time segment to use for the Tier 1 travel time validation test.
+Unless the use of shorter segments is logical, the analyst should combine short travel time segments (those less than 1.5 miles) together to make one longer travel time segment to use for the Tier 1 travel time validation test.
+If unsure whether to combine segments for the travel time validation test, please contact WisDOT regional traffic staff and/or BTO-TASU.
+Document the rationale for using the shorter travel time routes or combining routes into one longer segment in the modeling methodology report.

-Through the evaluation testing on previously developed, calibrated and validated models, BTO-TASU chose an acceptance criteria of a RMSPE of 10 percent for the global travel time test (i.e., to pass the Tier 1 travel time test, the RMSPE for all routes greater than 1.5 miles must be less than 10 percent).
-Only very well validated models will pass the 10 percent acceptance criteria.
+The acceptance criteria for the global travel time test is a RMSPE of 10 percent (i.e., to pass the Tier 1 travel time test, the RMSPE for all routes greater than 1.5 miles must be less than 10 percent).
+This acceptance criterion was based on the results of the evaluation testing on previously developed, calibrated and validated models.
+Only well validated models will pass the 10 percent acceptance criteria.
 If the model does not pass the 10 percent acceptance criteria, the analyst shall proceed onto the Tier 2 travel time validation to pinpoint where any issues in the model may exist.

+Conduct the Tier 1 travel time validation tests by direction for every model run.
+The analyst should conduct the travel time validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the travel time validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the travel time validation test at the sub-hourly level.

-Conduct the Tier 1 travel time validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the travel time validation tests for the average of all (valid) runs.
-Include a copy of the travel time validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
+Summarize and document the results of the travel time validation tests Include a copy of the travel time validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the travel time validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5 Tier 2 (Local) Validation Tests
+8.4 Tier 2 (Local) Validation Tests